janosh/matbench-discovery/site/src/routes/si/+page.md

 {/if}

 > @label:fig:cumulative-mae-rmse Cumulative mean absolute error (MAE) and root mean square error (RMSE) during a simulated discovery campaign.
 This figure expands on the [precision-recall figure](/preprint#fig:cumulative-precision-recall).
 The $x$-axis again shows number of materials sorted by model-predicted stability or 'campaign length'.
 This allows the reader to choose a cutoff point given their discovery campaign's resource constraints for validating model predictions and then read off the optimal model given those constraints.
 > CHGNet achieves the lowest regression error profile, with a larger gap to the runner-up model M3GNet than in the precision-recall plots.
+This is likely due to the difference in TPR/TNR trade off between CHGNet and M3GNet.
+M3GNet has TNR = 0.80 vs CHGNet's TNR = 0.87.
+Higher TNR means lower FPR.
+Lower false positive rate means lower cumulative MAE and RMSE.
+Lines end when models stop predicting materials as stable, so these cumulative plots only contain model-predicted positive (stable) materials.
+Besides the high opportunity cost of false positives, this highlights another reason to prioritize low FPR in discovery models: lower error on the predictions of highest relevance.

 ## Model Run Times